-Erik Nyström is a london-based composer specialised in electroacoustic music.
+Erik Nyström is a London-based composer specialised in electroacoustic music.
 His current musical interests include spatial texture and visual and physical experiences in acousmatic listening.
+He works with fixed media, real-time compositions and improvised performance.

 Erik Nyström’s music is performed internationally, and has been awarded with prizes and mentions.
 He teaches modern music history and electroacoustic composition at SAE London and works as freelance sound engineer specialised in contemporary music.